connortbot/starbit/README.md

 - Ships (Destroyer, Cruiser, Battleship, Dreadnought) and Fleet composition of Ships.
 - Build Supply System, requiring *Convoys* scaling with GES/tick consumption, and supply penalties.
 - Combat Bonuses (outnumbering, ownership of system, etc.)

+User Reqs:
+- Lower damage/tick
+- Owning systems gets you more GES/tick
+- Stay in system for multiple ticks to get control
+- List of your fleets on the right side
+- restrict movement in the grid? (e.g choke points)
+- Set automatic terminal size

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.